IS-IS

-Intermediate System to Intermediate System (IS-IS, also written ISIS) is a link-state interior gateway protocol (IGP) used to exchange routing information within a network.
-Routers share network topology information so they can find the most efficient paths for data.
-IS-IS is typically deployed within a single autonomous system and is used in large enterprise and service provider networks.

-The IS-IS protocol is defined in ISO/IEC 10589:2002 as an international standard within the Open Systems Interconnection (OSI) reference design.
+Intermediate System to Intermediate System (IS-IS, also written ISIS) is a link-state interior gateway protocol (IGP), typically deployed within a single autonomous system, and is used in large enterprise and service-provider networks to exchange routing information.
+The IS-IS protocol is defined in ISO/IEC 10589:2002 as an international standard in the Open Systems Interconnection (OSI) model.

-Description

-IS-IS is an interior gateway protocol, designed for use within an administrative domain or network.
-This is in contrast to exterior gateway protocols, primarily Border Gateway Protocol (BGP), which is used for routing between autonomous systems.

-IS-IS is a link-state routing protocol, operating by flooding link state information throughout a network of routers.
+IS-IS operates by flooding link-state information through a network of routers.
 Each IS-IS router builds its own link-state database (LSDB) by collecting the flooded link-state information from other routers.
-Like the OSPF protocol, IS-IS uses Dijkstra's algorithm for computing the best path through the network.
-Packets (datagrams) are then forwarded, based on the computed ideal path, through the network to the destination.
+Like Open Shortest Path First (OSPF), IS-IS uses Dijkstra's algorithm for computing the shortest paths through the network.
+Packets (datagrams) are then forwarded along the computed shortest paths to their destinations.

 History

-The IS-IS protocol was developed by a team of people working at Digital Equipment Corporation as part of DECnet Phase V.

-The Internet Engineering Task Force (IETF) published IS-IS in 1990, but that RFC was later retracted and marked as historic because it republished a draft rather than a final version of the International Organization for Standardization (ISO) standard, causing confusion.
+IS-IS was developed by Digital Equipment Corporation as part of DECnet Phase V. The Internet Engineering Task Force (IETF) published an IS-IS specification in 1990, but that RFC was retracted and marked "historic" because it republished a draft rather than a final version of the International Organization for Standardization (ISO) standard (causing confusion).

-The protocol was standardized by ISO in 1992 as ISO 10589, for communication between network devices that are termed Intermediate Systems (as opposed to end systems or hosts) by the ISO.
-The purpose of IS-IS was to make the routing of datagrams possible using the ISO-developed OSI protocol stack called Connectionless-mode Network Service (CLNS).

-IS-IS was developed at roughly the same time that the Internet Engineering Task Force IETF was developing a similar protocol called OSPF.
-IS-IS was later extended to support routing of datagrams in the Internet Protocol (IP), the network-layer protocol of the global Internet.
-This version of the IS-IS routing protocol was then called Integrated IS-IS.

-By 2005, IS-IS had become the de facto standard for large service provider network backbones.
+The protocol was standardised by ISO in 1992 as ISO 10589 for use between Intermediate Systems rather than end systems or hosts.
+It was intended to make the routing of datagrams possible using the ISO-developed OSI protocol stack Connectionless-mode Network Service (CLNS).
+IS-IS was developed at roughly the same time that the IETF was developing a similar protocol, OSPF.
+It was later extended to support the routing of datagrams in the Internet Protocol (IP), the network-layer protocol of the global Internet.
+This extension is known as Integrated IS-IS.
+By 2005, IS-IS had become the de facto standard for large service-provider network backbones.

-IS-IS terminology
+Terminology

-The ISO standard for IS-IS uses its own terms for network components, some of which differ from or are less common than the terms usually found in the industry.
+The ISO IS-IS standard defines its terminology for network components, some of which differs from terms usually found in the industry: